-At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s Open Access publishing program.
-Visit www.luminosoa.org
+A free ebook version of this title is available through Luminos, University of California Press’s Open Access publishing program.
+Visit www.luminosoa.org to learn more.

-traces the history of the Prakrit language as a literary phenomenon, starting from its cultivation in courts of the Deccan in the first few centuries of the common era.
-Although little studied today, Prakrit was an important vector of the “kavya movement,” and once joined Sanskrit at the apex of classical Indian literary culture.
-The opposition—as well as underlying identity—between Prakrit and Sanskrit was at the center of an enduring “language order” in India, a set of ways of thinking about, naming, classifying, representing, and ultimately using languages.
+Language of the Snakes traces the history of the Prakrit language as a literary phenomenon, starting from its cultivation in courts of the Deccan in the first centuries of the common era.
+Although little studied today, Prakrit was an important vector of the kavya movement and once joined Sanskrit at the apex of classical Indian literary culture.
+The opposition between Prakrit and Sanskrit was at the center of an enduring “language order” in India, a set of ways of thinking about, naming, classifying, representing, and ultimately using languages.
 As a language of classical literature that nevertheless retained its associations with more demotic language practices, Prakrit both embodies major cultural tensions—between high and low, transregional and regional, cosmopolitan and vernacular—and provides a unique perspective onto the history of literature and culture in South Asia.

 The Language of the Snakes: Discovering a Language for Poetry in Ancient India